 Classes will be held Monday-Friday mornings in one of the foyer classrooms.

-We will also go on outings on certain afternoons.
+We will also go on outings certain afternoons.

-- Once accepted, you are required to submit a deposit of $500 to Student Financial Services by Wednesday, October 16.
 You will not be enrolled in the course until this deposit is received.
-This deposit, applied to the enrollment fee, is not refundable if you decide at a later date to drop out of the Jan Plan.
+If the Jan Plan itself is cancelled, your deposit will be refunded, but the deposit is not refundable if you decide at a later date to drop out of the Jan Plan.